paulmcquad/cpp23/README.md

 2# C++23 Functions - 'C++23 in 3 minutes' by Paul McQuade -  https://youtu.be/Exp71AekjMY

 3# C++23 Arrays - 'C++23 in 3 minutes' by Paul McQuade - https://youtu.be/CeSptgNjAiI

+4# C++23 Smart Pointers - 'C++23 in 3 minutes' by Paul McQuade - https://youtu.be/OheUqyLUtps